kraus-s/pamphilus_db/README.md

 If you used pipenv you can simply run `pipenv run setup` to prepare all the data.
 Otherwise you will need to run src/setup.py manually.
-Then start the webapp with the command `python -m streamlit run src/pamphalazyer.py` or with `pipenv run run` if you used pipenv to set up a virtual envirnonment (remember to activate the shell first).
+Then start the webapp with the command `python -m streamlit run src/pamphalazyer.py` or with `pipenv run run` if you used pipenv to set up a virtual envirnonment.

 ## Running everything
 Run the webapp using `pipenv run run`.
 In the webapp, you can look through all the data.
-You can run all my analyses yourself using the webapp or by with the command `pipenv run analysis`.
+You can run all my analyses yourself using the webapp or with the command `pipenv run analysis`.